AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Customizing_Auth/README.md

 The authentication that comes with Django is good enough for most common cases, but you may have needs not met by the out-of-the-box defaults.
 Customizing authentication in your projects requires understanding what points of the provided system are extensible or replaceable.
 This document provides details about how the auth system can be customized.

-[Authentication backends]() <!-- "Other authentication sources" below --> provide an extensible system for when a username and password stored with the user model need to be authenticated against a different service than Django's default.
+[Authentication backends](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Customizing_Auth#other-authentication-sources) provide an extensible system for when a username and password stored with the user model need to be authenticated against a different service than Django's default.

-You can give your models [custom permissions]() <!-- same title below --> that can be checked through Django's authorization system.
+You can give your models [custom permissions](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Customizing_Auth#custom-permissions) that can be checked through Django's authorization system.

-You can [extend]() <!-- "Extending the existing..." below --> the default `User` model, or [substitute]() <!-- "Substituting a custom..." below --> a completely customized model.
+You can [extend](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Customizing_Auth#extending-the-existing-user-model) the default `User` model, or [substitute](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Customizing_Auth#substituting-a-custom-user-model) a completely customized model.

 ## Other authentication sources